Fraud Blocker

 While taking Tylenol may reduce the pain of a heart attack, due to its harmful cardiovascular effects, you should not take it.
 Either take an aspirin or another non-NSAID painkiller that you have on hand, or nothing at all.

-Your first move if you’re having a heart attack should be to call 911 and get an ambulance coming anyway, so hopefully if you don’t have any alternative painkillers, it won’t be a long wait until responders arrive and can begin treating you.
+Your first move if you’re having a heart attack should be to call 911 and get an ambulance en-route., If you don’t have aspirin or nitroglycerine, your best bet is to stay calm, sit or lay in the most comfortable position for you or the patient, and wait for emergency responders to arrive and begin treating you.

-If you feel you really do need to take Tylenol, take the smallest dose for as short a time as possible in order to minimize risk.
+If you feel you really do need to take Tylenol, take the smallest dose possible in order to minimize risk.

 a woman taking Tylenol during a heart attack